 If you’re on a time crunch, a cast-iron skillet isn’t the best pan of choice.
 It does take much longer than regular pans to heat up, but when it does, it offers a very thorough and even heat across the pan.
 Plus, it maintains heat which is great for certain recipes or foods, like when you want a nice layer of char on your meats.

-Cast iron skillets do take a long time to cool, which isn’t a problem for most recipes unless it calls for a quick reduction in heat to obtain a certain result.
+Cast iron skillets do take a long time to cool thanks to their incomparable heat retention, which isn’t a problem for most recipes unless it calls for a quick reduction in heat to obtain a certain result.

 Cast iron skillets are heavy, so be prepared to handle the weight when you’re taking it out of the oven or carrying it to the sink.